 75% of shoppers won’t scroll past page one of their search.
 If you’re not on page one, you’re not in the game, just warming the bench.

 Page 1 ranking means everything to an online business.
-Businesses with that coveted keyword ranking get 95% plus of the clicks.
+Businesses with that coveted keyword ranking get 95% of the clicks.
 The top 3 or 4 search results receive more than 70% of those clicks, so SEO ranking is more than important, it’s critical.

 The idea behind a search engine is to help customers find the information that they are looking for quickly and accurately.
-The search engine must recognize pertinent information, then sort them based on relevancy.
+The search engine must recognize pertinent information, then sort it based on relevancy.

 Understanding the strategies and the contributing factors towards a favorable search engine rank will lead to higher revenues.

 The way you structure your site can have a significant impact on your SEO ranking.
 Little things matter such as H1, H2 headings, meta descriptions, strategic content, keywords, and backlinks.
 Like raindrops combining to form a river, strategically placed SEO elements work together to push up your website ranking.

 Typically, websites receive 51% of their traffic from organic search, 10% from paid search, 5% for social, and 34% from all other sources.